pace97/pacman/README.md

 # I've used Javascript and HTML to produce this pacman simulator alongside CSS to style the page

+# Just clone or download the folder and open up index.html to begin

 #Steps to the simulator

 #Step 1: First choose X and Y positions then choose direction in drop-down menu and then place